NK Maribor: Colours, kits and nicknames

 Throughout the entire history of NK Maribor, the main colour of the club has been purple.
 For this reason, the team is nicknamed "The Purples" (Vijoličasti) and "The Violets" (Vijolice).
 The club is also referred to as the "Viole", predominantly in the region of the former Yugoslavia.

 When NK Maribor was established, some of the club officials were in favour of red and white colours, inspired by the coat of arms of the city of Maribor.
 However, because many football teams in Yugoslavia already wore red and white jerseys, Maribor officials decided for a new and fresh combination.
 They decided to follow the example of Fiorentina and their purple and white combination.
 Oto Blaznik, the first captain of the club, was the one who suggested the combination after seeing the Italian team in La Gazzetta dello Sport.
 Since it was almost impossible to get purple kits in Yugoslavia in 1961, the players painted them themselves.
 The club's secondary colours are yellow and white.

 In March 1973, the name of the sponsor first appeared on Maribor kits.
-Since Slovenia's independence in 1991, the main kit sponsors have been Pivovarna Laško, OTP banka (Nova KBM prior 2024) and Zavarovalnica Sava (Zavarovalnica Maribor prior 2016).
+Since Slovenia's independence in 1991, the main kit sponsors have been Pivovarna Laško, OTP banka (known as Nova KBM before 2024) and Zavarovalnica Sava (Zavarovalnica Maribor before 2016).